-The evolving media technology has changed the ways people interact with each other and engage in a marketing or social campaign.
-Schultz and Peltier state that in olden days, in-store messaging and posters, retail environment, personal selling, and word-of-mouth were used as the tools to trigger customers’ emotions and close the gap with them.
+The evolving media technology has changed the ways people interact with each other and engage in marketing or social campaigns.
+Schultz and Peltier state that in the olden days, in-store messaging and posters, retail environment, personal selling, and word-of-mouth were used as tools to trigger customers’ emotions and close the gap with them.

 Spending on Social Media for Brand Exposure Is Not Worth it

 However, most of the consumer-brand communications that take place on social media platforms are virtual and dubious in terms of the consumer engagement level attained by the company.
 As the engagement level of the target customers with TV, magazines, and other forms of media has decreased, the brands are now finding it necessary to spend on their social media presence, without any structured plan of how the brand would attain the desired customer engagement and interest level.
 This paper will discuss branding activities done on social media, shedding light on both sides of the coin, ineffectiveness and usefulness of these branding activities, and spending on social media platforms.

 Can't complete your paper?

 Never too late to get it done by our prosWrite My Paper

 Kietzmann, Hermkens, McCarthy, & Silvestre claim that social media is a platform for user-to-user connectivity, and brands are often uninvited on these platforms.
 Amid the cultural conversation taking place in Facebook, Twitter, and other social networking sites, most brands seem inauthentic, their presence intrusive, irritating, and potentially out of place (Kietzmann).
 The persuading intent of marketers is often deemed as a desperate approach to sell the product and gain popularity, which eventually gives bad impression and decreases the overall brand value.
 These claims establish the ground for the prime argument of the study that “spending on social media for brand exposure is not worth it” (Kietzmann).